 Finally, staying fit and healthy is important as well as being energetic, but keeping one’s wardrobe, hairstyle and grooming fresh and current is even more paramount in making a good impression.

-When interviewing or working with younger people, older individuals should not focus on the differences between them, but instead attempt to find what they may have in common.
+When interviewing or working with younger people, older individuals need to identify what they may have in common.
 This vantage point is also relevant for younger people when interviewing or working with older adults.
 We may not be the same in many ways yet we are all connected.
 Our similarities could be hobbies, shared values or common interests including work interests and goals.
 When the focus is on shared interests, age will matter less and less.

 Of course, nothing can ever be as it was and so I view change as not taking something away, but as presenting all of us, young and not so young, with opportunities and possibilities.
 How one perceives and reacts to change makes all the difference.
 It really is about acceptance and being open to growing.
 There is always something new to do and experience.
 As a quote from long ago said “It is not the strongest of the species that survive, not the most intelligent, but the one most responsive to change.”